acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w11/final.md

 ```
-We go through the list of prices one time and keep track of two things as we go.
+SUMMARY: We go through the list of prices one time and keep track of two things as we go.
 First, it remembers the lowest price it has seen so far, which represents the best day to buy before the current day.
 Second, for each new day, it pretends to sell on that day and calculates the profit by subtracting the lowest earlier price from today’s price.
 If this profit is bigger than the best profit seen so far, it saves it.
 After checking the profit, it updates the lowest price if today’s price is lower than any previous one.
 By doing this in a single loop, the code checks every possible buy and sell pair in an efficient way, without nested loops, and ends with the highest possible profit from one buy followed by one sell.

 ## Task 4